 Since 1998 CPB has delivered thousands of successful telemarketing and lead generation campaigns for IT vendors, manufacturers and suppliers.
-As we approach our 20th anniversary I was asked by our marketing department to answer a few questions on my tenure, the industry and what comes next!
-These are the musings of a man who is as passionate about CPB and the industry now as I was 20 years ago … feel free to read and heckle!
+As we approach our 20th anniversary I asked our Chairman, Jon Pritchett, to answer a few questions on his tenure, the industry and what comes next.
+These are the musings of a man who is as passionate about CPB and the industry now as he was 20 years ago … feel free to read and heckle!

 Q: CPB has been trading since 1998, what ignited the spark in you to start a new business venture and how did the idea come about?

 JP: As with a lot of business ventures, it was very much by chance.
 I had done some consultancy work for a former colleague which involved making an assessment of the company’s demand creation programmes.
 To cut a long story short, I was offered the chance to manage and deliver said demand creation, originally resisted getting too involved but eventually gave in to the perpetual requests from my former colleague.
 The rest, as they say, “is history”.